awpala/my-omscs-notes/cs-6290/12-cache-review.md

 Consider **L1 (Level 1) caches**, which are the caches that ***directly*** service the read and write requests from the processor (otherwise if a cache miss occurs here, then things get more complicated, because prior to subsequently proceeding to main memory instead the processor proceeds on to the next-level cache(s) first, as well be discussed later in this course).
 In the case of L1 caches, representative ***sizes*** in recent processors have been in the range of `16 KB` to `64 KB`, which provides the following characteristics:
   * Large enough to get an approximately `90%` cache hit rate (i.e., only correspondingly `10%` or so of all accesses from the processor go beyond this cache)
-  * Still otherwise small enough to have a `Hit Time` a hit time commensurately with only `1` to `3` processor cycles (i.e., very short wait time to receive the data back from the L1 cache in a cache hit)
+  * Still otherwise small enough to have a `Hit Time` commensurately with only `1` to `3` processor cycles (i.e., very short wait time to receive the data back from the L1 cache in a cache hit)
     * cf. Main memory access generally requires on the order of hundreds of processor cycles

 ## 14. Cache Organization